 The sampling fee is $90.00, and the analysis fee an additional $15.00.
 It takes approximately 3 - 4 weeks to receive the results, however, private labs are able to do it quicker and for a slightly reduced amount.
 Please note, most wells in Drum Point do not access the Aquia Aquifer for water (the aquifer that most often shows elevated levels of arsenic.

-For information on what can and cannot be recycled in Calvert County, click on the following link: http://www.co.cal.md.us/index.aspx?nid=361
+For information on what can and cannot be recycled in Calvert County, cut and paste the following link into your browser: http://www.co.cal.md.us/index.aspx?nid=361

 Board Member, Curt Larsen, hard at work securing the "bio-logs"

 The Board of Directors, in conjunction with the Southern Calvert Land Trust, has helped spearhead the effort to address runoff across Rousby Hall Road into Leason Cove.
 This runoff causes silt to collect in the Cove.
 In order to slow this runoff, "bio-logs" were installed on a vacant lot on the opposite side of Rousby Hall Road.
 These "bio-logs" gather the soil and debris that would otherwise wash across the road when it rains.
 This project was done at zero cost to the Community.
 Board Member, Curt Larsen, hard at work securing the "bio-logs."